salrashid123/kubehelloworld/README.md

 Parts of this sample code is from the default kubernetes 'guestbook' example.

-####Overview

-This simple application is a basic frontend + backend.
 HTTP requests to the frontend handler causes a service lookup for the backend and retrieves some data from the backend.
-Which makes the flow over HTTP

 user --> loadbalancer --> frontend --> lookup backend service --> make backend API call --> return data to fronend --> return web page to user showing some data from the backend.